PabloPicas0/Show-Weather/README.md

 # Weather App

-A simple weather app that shows weaher conditions in you're local area.
+A simple weather app that shows weather conditions in you're local area.

 This project is my solution for [Coding interview prep - Show the local weather] created by [freeCodeCamp].